The Strangers (2008 film): Critical response

-Additional positive feedback for the film came from Joblo.com reviewer Berge Garabedian, who praised director Bertino for "building the tension nicely, with lots of silences, creepy voices, jump scares, use of songs and a sharp eye behind the camera, as well as plenty of Steadicam give it all more of a voyeuristic feel."
-Empire Magazine remarked on the film's retro-style, saying, "Like much recent horror, from the homages of the Grindhouse gang through flat multiplex remakes of drive-in classics, The Strangers looks to the '70s.", and ultimately branded the film as "an effective, scary emotional work-out."
+Additional positive feedback for the film came from horror author Stephen King, who lauded the film in an article published on his official website, in which he reviewed it alongside M. Night Shyamalan's The Happening: "I can’t imagine that anything in X-Files will match Liv Tyler’s exchange with one of the masked home invaders in one particularly terrifying scene of The Strangers.
+'Why are you doing this to us?' she whispers.
+To which the woman in the doll-face mask responds, in a dead and affectless voice: 'Because you were home.'
+In the end, that’s all the explanation a good horror film needs."
+JoBlo.com reviewer Berge Garabedian also praised director Bertino for "building the tension nicely, with lots of silences, creepy voices, jump scares, use of songs and a sharp eye behind the camera, as well as plenty of Steadicam give it all more of a voyeuristic feel."
+Critic Kim Newman, writing for Empire magazine, remarked the film's retro style, noting: "Like much recent horror, from the homages of the grindhouse gang through flat multiplex remakes of drive-in classics, The Strangers looks to the '70s", and ultimately summarized it as "an effective, scary emotional work-out."
 Slant Magazine's Nick Schager listed The Strangers as the 9th best film of 2008.

+Accolades

+Legacy

-In 2009, the film was ranked #13 on "Bravo's 13 Scarier Movie Moments" television piece, and in a 2018 retrospective, Clark Collis of Entertainment Weekly deemed the film a "modern-day slasher classic."
-The A.V.
-Club named it the 23rd best horror film made since 2000.
+In the years since its original release, The Strangers has developed a cult following.
+In 2009, it was ranked #13 on "Bravo's 13 Scarier Movie Moments" television piece, and in a 2018 retrospective, Clark Collis of Entertainment Weekly deemed the film a "modern-day slasher classic."
+In a 2024 retrospective for GQ, Jesse Hassenger praised the film as a "minimalist" slasher and a "canny mixture of seriousness and exploitation."

-Sequels
+The Strangers has appeared on several retrospective lists of the best horror films since the millennium: The A.V.
+Club named it the 23rd best horror film made since 2000, while Rolling Stone ranked it number 35 in a list of the 65 greatest horror films of the 21st century.
+In 2023, it was included in a list of the most disturbing films of the 21st century by /Film.

+The film has had several revival screenings in the years since its original release: It was exhibited in October 2024 by the Seattle International Film Festival as part of their "Scarecrowber" series, and had a nationwide theatrical re-release exclusive to Regal Cinemas on October 6, 2025, as part of the theater chain's "31 Screams" horror film revival series.